 - The defendant owed them a duty, particularly the duty not to cause harm to any other party (motorist, pedestrian, cyclist, etc.) on the road.

 - The defendant breached the above duty by acting negligently through action or inaction (e.g., they did not follow road rules or misjudged their speed on the road).

 - The defendant’s breach directly caused the plaintiff’s injury.

 - The plaintiff suffered an actual injury or property loss.

-Note that an injured party has 3 years from the date of the accident to file a lawsuit.
+An injured party has 3 years from the date of the accident to file a lawsuit with or without a car accident lawyer.
 If the individual died from their injuries, their loved ones may instead choose to file a wrongful death claim, which has a statute of limitations of 3 years from the date of the person’s death.
 After the statute of limitations has elapsed, they lose their right to claim damages, and the court will be unlikely to hear the case.